jometzg/nodejs-appsvc-cosmosdb-bottleneck/README.md

 For this challenge, we need to be able to hit a higher request rate.
 Some things to think about:

-1. How can we drive more requests into the application
+1. How can we drive more requests into the application?
 2. What can we alter on the application to improve its throughput?
 3. Remember, the application should not be over provisioned as that is a waste of money.

-What needed to change to achieve the desired request rate?
+What needs to change to achieve the desired request rate?

 When you do multiple test runs, these will all be listed under the same test.
 You can use the description field to annotate the tests to summarise the changes.